live-clones/dolfin/demo/documented/navier-stokes/cpp/documentation.rst

 conditions or use this demo program to solve the Navier-Stokes equations on other geometries.

-We next define the functions and the coefficients that will be used
+We next define (and rename) the functions and the coefficients that will be used
 below:

 .. code-block:: c++